kaminiwalunj/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

     - **Prediction location**: *Choose the <u>same location</u> as your authoring location*
     - **Prediction pricing tier**: F0 (*If F0 is not available, choose S0*)

+3. Select **Review + Create** to navigate to the **Review + Create** tab, and then select **Create**.

-3. Wait for the resources to be created, and note that two Language Understanding resources are provisioned; one for authoring, and another for prediction.
+4. Wait for the resources to be created, and note that two Language Understanding resources are provisioned; one for authoring, and another for prediction.
 You can view both of these by navigating to the resource group where you created them.

 ## Import, train, and publish a Language Understanding app

 If you already have a **Clock** app from a previous exercise, you can use it in this exercise.
 Otherwise, follow these instructions to create it.

 1. In a new browser tab, open the Language Understanding portal at `https://www.luis.ai`.

 2. Sign in using the Microsoft account associated with your Azure subscription.
 If this is the first time you have signed into the Language Understanding portal, you may need to grant the app some permissions to access your account details.
 Then complete the *Welcome* steps by selecting your Azure subscription and the authoring resource you just created.

 3. Open the **Conversation Apps** page, next to **&#65291;New app**, view the drop-down list and select **Import As LU**.
 Browse to the **10-luis-client** subfolder in the project folder containing the lab files for this exercise, and select **Clock.lu**.
 Then specify a unique name for the clock app.

 4. If a panel with tips for creating an effective Language Understanding app is displayed, close it.

 5. At the top of the Language Understanding portal, select **Train** to train the app.

 6. At the top right of the Language Understanding portal, select **Publish** and publish the app to the **Production slot**.

 7. After publishing is complete, at the top of the Language Understanding portal, select **Manage**.

 8. On the **Settings** page, note the **App ID**.
 Client applications need this to use your app.

 9. On the **Azure Resources** page, under **Prediction resources**, if no prediction resource is listed, add the prediction resource in your Azure subscription.

 10. Note the **Primary Key**, **Secondary Key**, and **Endpoint URL** for the prediction resource.
 Client applications need the endpoint and one of the keys to connect to the prediction resource and be authenticated.

 ## Prepare to use the Language Understanding SDK